SemiShogun/nectoj.io/content/articles/my-third-blog-post.md

 ---
-title: My second blog post
+title: My third blog post
 description: Learning how to use @nuxt/content to create a blog
 img: first-blog-post.jpg
 alt: my first blog post